Nightre/Rapid.js/README.md

 ## Reuse and Update Matrix Subtrees

-`rapid.matrixStack` does not sacrifice the flexibility of a retained scene graph.
 Use `customMatrix` to render with any matrix in the hierarchy(even after its stack scope has been popped)

 When you modify a node's local matrix, call `updateMatrixSubtree()` to automatically recalculate that node and all affected descendant world matrices, without rebuilding the entire matrix hierarchy.